Aqueduct Racetrack: History

 Operating near the site of a former conduit of the Brooklyn Waterworks that brought water from eastern Long Island to the Ridgewood Reservoir, Aqueduct Racetrack opened on September 27, 1894, by the Queens County Jockey Club.
 The track was named "Aqueduct" after the former Ridgewood Aqueduct.
-The facility was expanded and a new clubhouse was constructed before the 1941 summer meet.
+The facility was expanded and a new clubhouse constructed before the 1941 summer meet.

 In 1955, the Greater New York Association took over Aqueduct along with Belmont Park, Saratoga Race Course, and Jamaica Race Course, deciding to make major upgrades to Aqueduct, after which Jamaica Race Course would be sold for redevelopment as a housing project.
 Aqueduct closed in 1956, reopening September 14, 1959, after $33 million of renovations designed by noted racetrack architect Arthur Froehlich of the firm Arthur Froehlich and Associates of Beverly Hills, California.
 The Equestris Restaurant in the clubhouse opened in 1981 and was the largest restaurant in New York City at the time.
 Additional renovations were made in 2001, 2006, and 2007.

-Before 1976, the Inner Dirt Track was a turf course and was known as the Main Turf Course, with the present turf course being the Inner Turf Course; following the conclusion of racing in 1975 the grass on the Main Turf Course was uprooted and the Inner Dirt Track took its place to permit year-round racing.
+Before 1976, the Inner Dirt Track was a turf course known as the Main Turf Course, with the present turf course being the Inner Turf Course; following the conclusion of racing in 1975 the grass on the Main Turf Course was uprooted and the Inner Dirt Track took its place to permit year-round racing.
 (In the years after Aqueduct was rebuilt in 1959 the track lay idle from early November until April 1; by 1971 this period had been reduced to from just before Christmas until March 1, around when off-track betting began in New York City, creating a demand for horse racing to be contested in the region year-round.)

 Currently, one annual meeting is held at Aqueduct, usually from the last Wednesday in October until the first Sunday in May.
 Races had been run on the Inner Dirt Track between the Wednesday after Thanksgiving until just before the Wood Memorial in recent years.
 Prior to 1977, a summer meeting also was held at Aqueduct, from mid-June to late July.
 The Wood Memorial is Aqueduct's marquee race, which culminates the winter meet.
 The Remsen and Cigar Mile are major races that begin the winter meet.
 The prestigious Jockey Club Gold Cup was usually run there between 1958 and 1974, and what was perhaps the track's most distinctive race, the marathon 2+1/4 mi Display Handicap, was last contested in 1990.

 From 1963 through 1967, races normally run at Belmont Park, including the Belmont Stakes, were run at Aqueduct while Belmont's grandstand was being rebuilt.
 The track played host to the second ever Breeders' Cup on November 2, 1985.